Sujal1104-T/StegX/README.md

 ## License

 **READ-ONLY ACCESS.**
-Downloading, modifying, or distributing this code without permission is strictly prohibited.
-See [LICENSE](LICENSE) for details.
+Copying, modifying, reusing, or distributing any part of this code without permission is strictly prohibited.